Adopt

 Story

 This is my boy blue.
-He originally was rescued by me a little over 5 years ago when his previous owner lost her home to unfortunate circumstances.
-Blue came from a household full of kids and other animals.
-I learned alot while fostering him, and while he may be okay with other dogs/cats, he has a very playful side to him that some animals might not like so much (including cats), so preferably he is probably best to be placed in a home where he is the center of all the attention.
+He originally was rescued by me a little over 2 years ago when his previous owner lost her home to unfortunate circumstances.
+I have fostered him since.
+I learned alot while fostering him, and while he may be okay with other dogs/cats, he has a very playful side to him that some animals might not like so much (including cats), so preferably he is best to be placed in a home where he is the center of all the attention.
 He is a very thick dog, very powerful, but will also give you all the lovings and attention you could ever ask for.
 He is fixed, and roughly around 7 years old.
 He loves a good snowball fight, or even a summer time swim or playing in the sprinkler. ( honestly so cute).
 He has always been a good boy and he is very protective of his family, but likes to show you how big of a bark he has when other animals or people pass by.
 Blue has been looking for a forever home and were hoping to find the perfect fit!

 East Lansing, MI